1dhanshree/1dhanshree/README.md

-# Hi there, I'm Dhanshree! 👋
+# Hi there, I'm Dhanshree!💗✨

 I'm a 2nd-year AI-DS engineering student passionate about technology, coding, and building cool stuff.
 Currently based in Pune, India.
 I love diving into frontend development, mastering C++, and exploring the world of React.